GFZ-Centre-for-Early-Warning/caravan/APACHE_INSTALLATION_README.txt

 5) change ownership to files:
     sudo chown -R www-data.www-data /var/www/html/caravan
-where the last argument is the site folder (here we use the one provided above, but might be changed)
+where the last argument is the site folder (here we use the one provided above, provide your one if different)

 6) create a caravan directory according to the path specified above (/var/www/html/caravan/ in the example).
 In lhotse for instance, everything is